openreferral/dbt_icarol_to_hsds/README.md

 # DBT boilerplate for converting iCarol to HSDS.

 iCarol exports resource data as HSDS, but it leaves much to be desired.
-We have open sourced this project so you can manually transform their default formatted export and get a much higher quality transformation result.
+We have open sourced this project so you can manually transform their default formatted export and get a much higher quality transformation to HSDS.

 ## How to get started.

 1. Clone or fork this repo.
 2. Install DBT on your local or deployed environment(s).
-You will be using DBT CLI: https://docs.getdbt.com/dbt-cli/install/overview.
+USE DBT CLI: https://docs.getdbt.com/dbt-cli/install/overview.
-3. Don't forget to install the correct adapter(s) as well, for example `dbt-bigquery` or `dbt-postgres`.
+3. Don't forget to install adapter(s), for example `dbt-bigquery` or `dbt-postgres`.
 4. Set up your profile to connect to your data base: https://docs.getdbt.com/dbt-cli/configure-your-profile

 **Note:** If you are running DBT CLI you can optionally use `dbt init [project_name]` to get started.
 It will walk you through creating a profile.
 You may then copy over the models, and install the `dbt-utils` package: https://hub.getdbt.com/dbt-labs/dbt_utils/latest/.